magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_masterdb.md

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
   <p>This guide assumes all three databases are on the same host as the Magento application and that they're named <code>magento</code>, <code>magento_checkout</code>, and <code>magento_oms</code>.
 However, the choice of where to locate the databases and what they're named is up to you.
-We're providing examples to make the instructions easier to follow.</p></span>
+We hope our examples make the instructions easier to follow.</p></span>
 </div>

 <h2 id="config-ee-multidb-master-install">Install the Magento EE software</h2>